 A piping hot bowl of chicken and dumplings can bring joy and warmth to any cool fall or winter day.
 There are several different methods to making great dumplings.
 Some folks like a drop biscuit style dumpling which is thick and doughy.
 Others go for a feather dumpling approach which is more like a thick homemade noodle.

 This recipe starts with simmering chicken in water with some aromatics.
-A whole chicken is fine to use, but this is a great application for chicken drums.
+A whole chicken is fine to use, but this is a great application for chicken thighs.

-In a large stockpot, combine the chicken and aromatics with the cold water along with 3 tablespoons of salt.
+In a large stockpot, combine the chicken and aromatics (spices and veggies) with the cold water along with 3 tablespoons of salt.

 Bring to a boil and then cut back to a simmer.
 Cook the chicken in the simmering broth for 45 minutes to an hour.
 It should be easily pulled away from the bone when it is done.